Laughter through tears is my favorite emotion. ~ Steel Magnolias

 But those friends weren’t enough.
 They couldn’t be.
 My story was so foreign to them that their attempts to understand often ended with unintentional blame … of me.
 Surely they would have known.
 Their spouse would never do such a thing.
 There must have been signs.
 There’s no way I could have loved such a man as deeply as they loved their husbands.

 Friends couldn’t grasp that I had felt about my husband exactly as they did about theirs.
 I entered marriage every bit as hopeful and love-struck as they did.
 I, too, dreamed of the days I would tuck grandchildren into bed in their mothers’ childhood rooms.
 I, too, planned of holiday cruises with my children’s budding families and laughter as we reminisced over photo albums.
-So sure was I of my love and marriage that I literally used to say, “If there’s one thing I know about Spencer, it’s that he’ll never cheat.”
+So sure was I of my love and marriage that I literally used to say, “If there’s one thing I know about my husband, it’s that he’ll never cheat.”

 This was the man around whom I had built my life.
 We’d sat in the dark on the balcony during our second honeymoon, wrapped only in towels, holding hands, and watching thunderstorms roll in over the ocean as we dreamed of our future.
 He was the father of my children.
 HIs family was my family and I loved them deeply.
 This was the man who’d sworn he’d never leave me or forsake me. …… all the while living a double life and secretly devaluing me and everything I held dear.